danidiaz/really-small-backpack-example/lesson10-coercing-proofs/README.md

 The solution proposed in the video is to use a combination of [`RULES`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/exts/rewrite_rules.html?highlight=rules) and [`NOINLINE`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/exts/pragmas.html?highlight=noinline#pragma-NOINLINE) to "coerce" the proofs to `Refl` instead of running them.

-This lesson proposes an alternative solution: put the type signatures of the proofs in a module signature, and then provide two implementations: one with actual proofs (used during tests), and another with "coerced proofs" (used in the executable).
+This lesson proposes an alternative solution: create a module signature for the proofs, and then provide two implementations: one with actual proofs (used during tests), and another with "coerced proofs" (used in the executable).

-The module `Lesson10` which defined the `Vec` type depends on the module signature, and therefore is indefinite.
-The main executable and the tests match it with the implementations.
-(There are no `mixins:` sections in the `.cabal` file becase the names already match.)
+The `Vec` datatype is defined in module `Lesson10` of the main library, which depends on the `Lesson10.Proofs` module signature.
+Therefore the library is indefinite.
+Both the main executable and the test suite depend on the library, and the they also depend on the implementation sub-libraries `proofs-coerced` and `proofs`, respectively.

 One potential disadvantage of this solution is that we might actually *forget* to compile the version with the non-coerced proofs!